oren-ezer/cursor-recipes/impl notes & questions.md

 - in users.py with login_for_access_token - why defaulting the is_active to True???
 - the DB utils impl for recipes.py vs the supabase api impl for users.py
 - isn't it common practice to cgeck for exactly 1 result when selecting by ID?
+- users/me and recipes/me endpoints are failing very ugly from swagger. how to debug and fix it?
+- how the user register is working with a password the does not include special chars but the update user swagger fails on it?

 ### core
 - why the call to logging.basicConfig(level=logging.INFO) is done from within supabase_client.py and commented out in config.py?